aridjayarecipes/cutesrecipes.web.app/content/post/2485-recipe-of-ultimate-raw-banana-stir-fry.md

 - "Cook raw banana and chop"
 - "Heat Pan add oil, once it is hot add cumin seeds and green chillies.put chopped raw banana mix well"
 - "Add peanut powder, grated coconut, salt sugar mix well,sprinkle some water add cook for five minutes."
-- "Serve with fasting dosa.raw banana has sour taste so don&#39;t add lemon juice.this stir fry can be relish alone also just put same potato chivda and fresh curd.tastes yum.do try it."
+- "Serve with fasting dosa.raw banana has sour taste so don't add lemon juice.this stir fry can be relish alone also just put same potato chivda and fresh curd.tastes yum.do try it."
 categories:
 - Recipe
 tags: